bobpepin/opencl-osx/README.md

 Goal: Run OpenCL C++ code on a MacBook Air (Mid 2013) OSX 10.11.6 (15G31) by compiling first to SPIRV and then to Metal.

+Blocked by: SPIRV-Cross only supports SPIR-V "profile" for GLSL, not OpenCL

 Links:
 https://github.com/KhronosGroup/SPIR/tree/spirv-1.1
 https://github.com/KhronosGroup/SPIRV-LLVM